utahrobotics/utah-lunabotics-2026/README.md

 - **Vision System**: Multi-camera setup with AprilTag detection for localization
 - **LIDAR Processing**: Unitree L2 and RealSense LIDAR integration via iceoryx2 IPC.
-- **Robot State**: IMU-based orientation tracking and kinematic modeling
+- **Robot State**: Rigid kinematic chain modeling.
-- **Localization**: Sensor fusion from IMUs, and KISS-ICP for robot pose estimation
+- **Localization**: Sensor fusion from IMUs, KISS-ICP, and apriltags for robot pose estimation
 - **Data Logging**: Real-time visualization and recording using Rerun
 - **Teleop**: Using UDP for communication between the base and bot with a custom quality of service state machine.
 - **Lunabase**: Base station software for controlling the robot as well as receiving telemetry and camera feeds.